 2. Flexible Workspaces

 In the 80s and 90s, offices were cubicles that all looked the same: a desk, a chair.
-And if you had anything else, it’s because you brought it yourself from home.
+And if you had anything else, you brought it yourself from home.
 But now, we’re seeing greater flexibility in today’s workspaces.
 Advancing technology allows for greater mobility even within an office setting.

 3. The Increase of Remote Job Opportunities

 Furniture companies should take note.
 Customers will continue needing desks and desk chairs, sure.
-But as consumers are working from home, they’re also looking for accessories: lamps, side tables, even comfy chairs to make their home offices feel more enjoyable and warm while still serving as a workspace conducive to productivity.
+But as consumers work from home, they’re also looking for accessories: lamps, side tables, even comfy chairs to make their home offices feel more enjoyable and warm while still serving as a workspace conducive to productivity.
 The furniture industry can expect to see the need for home office furniture to continue to grow for the foreseeable future.

 4. Eco-Friendly Consciousness